GitHub

 It uses a copy-source workflow: you use the CLI to pull component code into your project, then keep that code as part of your app.

 The goal is simple.
-You start from polished glassmorphism components, but you are never locked into a package API or a closed implementation.
+You start from polished glassmorphism components, but you are never locked into a closed implementation.
 The source lives with your product, where you can inspect it, modify it, and maintain it like the rest of your codebase.

-Glass UI is built for React and Tailwind CSS, with glassmorphism as the visual foundation.
+Glass UI is built for React and Tailwind CSS, with glassmorphism as the visual foundation and native HTML as the default behavioral foundation.

 Why it exists